Teriyaki: Variations

+Origins

+Japan

+Teriyaki emerged as a cooking technique during the Edo period in Japan.

 United States

 Teriyaki sauce

 In North America, any dish made with a teriyaki-like sauce is described using the word teriyaki.
-This often even includes those using foreign alternatives to sake or mirin, such as wine, or with added ingredients, such as sesame or garlic (uncommon in traditional Japanese cuisine).
+This often even includes those using foreign alternatives to sake or mirin, or with added ingredients, such as sesame or garlic (uncommon in traditional Japanese cuisine).
 The sauce used for teriyaki is generally sweet, although it can also be spicy.
 Pineapple juice is sometimes used, as it not only provides sweetness but also bromelain enzymes that help tenderize the meat.
 Grilling meat first and pouring the sauce on afterwards or using sweet sauce as a marinade are other non-traditional methods of cooking teriyaki.
 Teriyaki sauce is sometimes put on chicken wings or used as a dipping sauce.

+Hawaii

+Teriyaki was brought to Hawaii by Japanese immigrants and evolved based on local ingredients and preferences.
+Teriyaki entrées are popular components of the Hawaiian plate lunch.

+Seattle

 In the city of Seattle, Washington, a large teriyaki culture emerged in the 1990s.
 As of 2010, there were over 83 restaurants in the city with "teriyaki" in their name.
 It has been described as the city's signature cuisine by some outlets, noting its widespread adoption as a form of fast food.

 The first standalone teriyaki restaurant, Toshi's Teriyaki, opened in the Lower Queen Anne neighborhood of Seattle in 1976.
 The restaurant's low-cost chicken and beef skewers in teriyaki sauce inspired other restaurants in the area.
 Toshi's later expanded into a chain with 17 locations in the Seattle area by 1996.